 How to apply: Register for one of the pre-approved courses at least 2 weeks before training dates, complete the CTG application form and submit it to the trainer who will submit it on your behalf.

 2. Foreign Domestic Worker (FDW) Levy Concession For Persons With Disabilities

 The Foreign Domestic Worker Levy Concession allows families to pay a concessionary FDW levy at $60 a month, instead of the usual rate of $300.
 Each household is eligible for up to two FDW levy concessions.

 Who are eligible to apply: Households who employ foreign domestic workers to care for a loved ones with disabilities.

-What financial assistance is available: Saving of $240 a month on FDW levy or $480 a month if you employ more than 1 FDW.
+What financial assistance is available: Concession of $240 a month on FDW levy or $480 a month if you employ more than 1 FDW.

 Launched in October 2019, Home Caregiving Grant (HCG) replaced Foreign Domestic Workers (FDW) Grant.
 Those who applied for FDW prior to HCG are automatically enrolled in HCG.

 Who are eligible to apply: Care recipients who

 - Always require assistance with at least 3 out of 6 activities of daily living mentioned above.

 - Live in a household with monthly income per person of $2,800 or less, determined through means-testing, or living in a residence with annual value of $13,000 or less if the household doesn’t have an income.